tomaskrupka/Gripper/docs/quickstart.md

 The ``Gripper.WebClient.Cdtr`` implementation package also depends on the [chrome-dev-tools-runtime](https://www.nuget.org/packages/BaristaLabs.ChromeDevTools.Runtime/).

 Note:
 This is messy and will be fixed soon™ in a backward compatible way.
-As soon as the dependency is eliminated from the implementation, it will be packed into ``Gripper.WebClient`` together with the interface.
+When the implementation is free from dependencies, it will be packed into ``Gripper.WebClient`` together with the interface.

 Note:
 This way, client services using Gripper can depend on its API without having to pull any dependency.